vedph/cadmus-vela-tool/docs/example.md

 - tipologia struttura: Chiesa
 - interno/esterno: esterno
 - supporto: muro
-- materiale: litico
+- materiale: litico ✔️
 - terminus post: 1781
 - cronologia: 1781
 - testo: si
 - numeri: si
-- misure: 16X15
+- misure: 16X15 ✔️
-- numero righe: 2
+- numero righe: 2 ✔️
 - alfabeto: latino
 - lingua: ITA
+- tipologia grafica: maiuscolo

+This is mapped to a single item with 4 parts.
+The relevant item's metadata are:

+- title: equal to the ID.
+- flags: 2 = imported.
+All the imported items get marked with this flag, so you can later check them in the editor.

+The parts are:

+1. metadata: `id` = `CASTELLO_05-0001`.
+2. support:
+     - material: stone.
+     - originalFn: "chiesa" (this is an error from the original source, correctly reported by the log: see above).
+     - currentFn: religious.
+     - objectType: wall.
+     - hasField: true.
+     - fieldSize: w=16 cm, h=15 cm.
+     - counts: rows=2.